Do you have a customer advisory board charter?

 - Mission, Scope, Objectives

-The customer advisory council mission defines your company’s overall strategy and focus for your customer advisory board and how it aligns to what matters most to your company and your customers.
+The customer advisory council mission defines your company’s overall strategy and focus for your customer advisory board and how it aligns w what matters most to your company and your customers.
 Here’s one example:

-“To bring together our top customers to solicit feedback and guidance on our offerings, solutions and service levels in order to better meet our customer needs while co-defining the future of scalable and cost effective Wireless Area Networks.”
+“To bring together our top customers to solicit feedback and guidance on our offerings, solutions and service levels in order to better meet our customer needs while co-defining the future of scalable and cost-effective Wireless Area Networks.”

 The scope may seem similar to the mission but further narrows down into the type of program the CAB encompasses.
 For example: